Thomas Baty: Personal life

-Baty was a strict vegetarian since the age of 19 and later served as vice-president of the British Vegetarian Society.
+Baty was a strict vegetarian from the age of 19 and later served as vice-president of the British Vegetarian Society.
 Baty was also a member of the Humanitarian League and the Animal Defence and Anti-Vivisection Society.

-Influenced by the writings of Thomas Carlyle, Baty came to perceive the unity of all religions and disregarded the specific historical contexts of Hebrew and Christian traditions.
-Baty subsequently became a Theosophist and a follower of Shinto.
+Influenced by the writings of Thomas Carlyle, Baty came to perceive the unity of all religions and gave little weight to the historical distinctions between Hebrew and Christian traditions.
+Baty later became a Theosophist and a follower of Shinto.

-An important person in Baty's life was Baty's sister Anne, who accompanied Baty to Japan in 1916 alongside their mother (who died in the same year).
-Anne lived with Baty until Anne's death in Nikkō on 22 January 1945.
+Baty's sister Anne accompanied Baty to Japan in 1916, along with their mother, who died the same year.
+Anne lived with Baty until her death in Nikkō on 22 January 1945.

-Baty's recreations included a passion for music, heraldry, and the sea, and Baty was described as a conservative.
-Baty also had a passion for literature and localism, particularly the formation of small, self-sustaining communities.
-While living in Tokyo, Baty embraced a leisure-class lifestyle, spending summers at Lake Chuzenji with Anne.
+Baty's recreations included music, heraldry, and the sea, and Baty was described as a conservative.
+Baty was also interested in literature and localism, particularly the formation of small, self-sustaining communities.
+While living in Tokyo, Baty spent summers at Lake Chuzenji with Anne.
 At the lake, Baty owned and sailed a boat named The Ark and socialised at the Nantaisan Yacht Club.
-The exclusivity of the resort was marked by its mainly diplomatic occupants and daily sailboat races.

 Baty never married.
-Some evidence suggests that Baty was disillusioned with Victorian sexual norms and disgusted by the then accepted notions of male domination over women.
-Baty described a personal philosophy as that of a radical feminist and a pacifist, arguing that masculine traits lead to war, while feminine traits reject it.
+Some evidence suggests that Baty was disillusioned with Victorian sexual norms and with ideas of male domination over women.
+Baty described a personal philosophy as radical feminist and pacifist, arguing that masculine traits led to war and that feminine traits rejected it.
 Baty concluded that ending war required prioritising feminine characteristics.
-Baty was also a supporter of the feminist struggle in Japan.
+Baty was also a supporter of the feminist movement in Japan.